5/8/2024

 Chief Commercial Officer

-There are no more questions at this time.
-So I hand over to you, Fredrik.
+There are no more questions at this time, so I'll hand the word back to you, Fredrik.
 Okay.
 Thank you so much.
-I think all I want to say is thank you for joining this call.
-I look forward to giving you the next update in June, the 17th.
+I think all I want to say is thank you for joining this conversation.
+I look forward to giving you the next update in June or July the 17th.

 Disclaimer